marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 openssl package
 ===============

-My idea was to try to steal the private keys from my own instance.
+Following Cloudflare's example, I decided to try to steal the private keys from my own instance.
 I am running Debian Wheezy 7.1 and, according to apt, the openssl version I have installed on my machine is *1.0.1e*.

 ```text